dschalk/monads-for-functional-javascript/README.md

 #JS-monads-stable

 This is the culmination of the experimental JS-monads series.
 It is running online at [JS-monads-stable](http://schalk.net:3055) in a [Motorcycle.js](https://github.com/motorcyclejs) application.
-Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom").
+Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom". [most-subject](https://github.com/TylorS/most-subject) makes MonadStream work as intended.

-When I started, I didn't know if anything useful would come out of simple composable objects I was creating.
-The objects contained a single value attribute and two methods.
-The value could be a number, a nested list of lists, primitive values, objects, and functions, or anything you like.
-The method bnd() takes a function and other optional arguments.
-For any monad m with value v, m.bnd(f, ...args) returns f(v, ...args).
-The definition of the method ret() changed during the experimental phase.
-I always endeavored to make the behavior of bnd() and ret() consistent with the behavior of >= and return in Haskell.
-I thought that would keep the monads grounded in the lambda calculus, which is pregnant with possibilities.
-I call the little objects "monads", even though they exist without type constraints, or constraints on what they could do.
-As time went on, they turned out to be more useful than I could have hoped.

-Instances of Monad and MonadIter working together provide freedom from callback hell and the pyramid of doom.
-They also provide the same kinds of functionality that are being demonstated in blogs and video presentations about ES6 iterators and generators.
-You can step through a series of procedures and, while you do, provide input to the procedures on the fly.
-They can also provide Promise-like behavior.

-MonadStream turned out to be very useful, as is demonstated in [the online presentation](http://schalk.net:3055).
-For any MonadStream instance m, m.ret(v) causes v to be added to m.stream. m.ret(v) causes subscribers to m.stream to update the DOM using the information in v.
-I imported [most-subject](https://github.com/TylorS/most-subject) for the MonadStream streaming feature.
+The use of the monads is explained at [the online presentation](http://schalk.net:3055).

-Here are some definitions:
+Here are some definitions, which can also be seen at [the online presentation](http://schalk.net:3055) :
 ## Basic Monad
 ```javascript
   var Monad = function Monad(z, g) {